tejasvi96/Lmodelling/README.md

 In this project we consider the problem of unsupervised quality estimation in subtitles where we evaluate the sentences on the fluency aspect.
 The fluency aspect basically means that how likely a human is to write such a sentence.
 This project takes motivation from [here](https://www.aclweb.org/anthology/2020.tacl-1.35.pdf)

 e.g
-1) He is eating cake
+1) He is eating cake.
 2) He cake eating is.

 Score(1) > Score(2) because its composed of more meaningful units and is grammatrically correct in the order of words.